Kernel regression analysis of tie-breaker designs: Literature review

 A limitation of previous comparisons between RDDs and TBDs is that they all assume parametric regression models for the response $Y_i$.
 We compare them using local linear regression.
 For simplicity, we restrict our attention to the three level version of the TBD in~\eqref{eq:threelevel}.

-A remaining limitation is that our model assumes an additive error on top of smooth functions of $x$ for the data points where $|x-t|>\Delta$.
-When $h>\Delta$, the estimate merges deterministic and randomized treatment allocations and then cannot be analyzed in a potential outcomes framework.
+Our model assumes an additive error on top of smooth functions of $x$ for the data points where $|x-t|>\Delta$.
+When $h>\Delta$, the causal estimate we consider merges deterministic and randomized treatment allocations and then cannot be analyzed in a potential outcomes framework.
 It is common in causal inference to ignore such data.
 For instance, a rule of thumb in \cite{crump2009dealing} is to omit data where the treatment probability is outside $[0.1,0.9]$.
 Asymptotically, $h<\Delta$ and then a potential outcomes analysis is available.
-Otherwise one must choose between ignoring some data and using the additive error model like we do.
+Otherwise, to stay within the potential outcomes framework, one must choose between ignoring some data and using the additive error model like we do.